TechSquareInc/intern-playbook/docs/source/applications/configure-postfix.md

 > **Important:**
 > To create an app password, you need 2-Step Verification on your Google Account.
 To enable 2FA, go to your Google accounts [security settings](https://myaccount.google.com/security) and turn on "2-Step Verification".

-- Once 2FA is configure, on the same security settings page you will see the "Less Secure Apps" feature is disabled by defult.
+- Once 2FA is configure, on the same security settings page you will see the "Less Secure Apps" feature is disabled by default.
 Toggle this setting "on".

 - Now that 2FA is enabled and "less secure apps" is turned on, you can create an **app password** for Postfix.
 While you are still signed in to your Google account, follow this link to [create and manage your app passwords](https://myaccount.google.com/apppasswords).